martin-cervantes/TDD_Todos_App/README.md

-# Fundamentals of TDD / Tdd Spec Cleanup Exercise
+# Rails Testing Exercises / Testing Fundamentals Passing Your First Test

 Hey there!
 We're [thoughtbot](https://thoughtbot.com), a design and development consultancy that brings your digital product ideas to life.